fabric8io/fabric8/mq/mq-fabric/ReadMe.md

 ## Implementation details

 Each logical Master/Slave broker, Replicated broker set, or N + 1 group of brokers maps to a Profile in Fabric.
-Each will have a single broker inside the profile configuration - apart from N+1 Broker which will have N broker configurations.
+Each will have a single broker inside the profile configuration - apart from (C) N+1 Broker which will have N broker configurations.

 Broker configurations are defined by the file: **org.fusesource.mq.fabric.server-$brokerName.properties** inside the profile